vestrel00/contacts-android/DEV_NOTES.md

 Contacts Provider / Sync provider for that Account.

 > From my experience, profile RawContacts associated to an Account is not carried over / sync'ed
-> across devices and users.
+> across devices or users.

 // TODO Try inserting a RawContact for every single Account.
 // TODO Try inserting two RawContacts for the same Account.